karlabelem/Duet/ProjectDescription.md

 * concert groups, divided to ensure small enough size? coordinate by location/preference/other

 ## Use cases (functional requirements) (30%)
-Each team member must come up with and describe at least one use case of your product, following this template:

-* Goal
-* Actors
-* Triggers
-* Preconditions
-* Postconditions (success scenario)
-* List of steps (success scenario)
-* Extensions/variations of the success scenario
-* Exceptions: failure conditions and scenarios

-Use cases should capture the unique features of your product.
-Do not focus on features common to products, such as logging into a service, or downloading a result file.

-Identify which student was the original creator of each use case(s).
-Team members should review each others use cases for accuracy and quality.

 ### Eclectic Tastes
 Andrey Risukhin